CS2613-WI24-FR01B/exploration-activity-1-VincentPoitras2/README.md

 # PyPDF
 PyPDF is a free and open-source PDF toolkit, proficient in multitudes of manipulations such as splitting, merging, cropping and transforming pages within PDF files.
-Additionally, it can add custon date, viewing preferences, and password protection to these files.
+Additionally, it can add custom date, viewing preferences, and password protection to these files.
 PyPDF can retrive text and metadata from PDFs as well.

 ## Installation
 One can install pypdf using the follwing pip install: